 - Any other CGS course

 - Any other CET course

 - Any other COP course

 - Any DIG course

 - ACG 2021 Introduction to Financial Accounting 4 credits

 - ACG 2071 Introduction to Managerial Accounting 3 credits

 - GRA 1117C Introduction to Computer Graphics 3 credits

 - GRA 2751C Web Design 1 3 credits

 - MAR 2011 Principles of Marketing 3 credits

-- MNA 2345 Principles of Supervision 3 credits

 - PGY 2801C Digital Photography I 3 credits

 - SBM 2000 Small Business Management 3 credits

-- must have all electives approved by a faculty advisor or division chairperson, - must complete developmental education classes in English, writing, math and SLS 1501 The College Experience if placement scores are not at required levels, if not exempt by state board of education rule 6A-10.0315, and - may exempt course if sufficient skills are demonstrated, or if the division chairperson agrees to a course substitution.
+- Students must have all electives approved by a faculty advisor or division chairperson, - Students must complete developmental education classes in English, writing, math and SLS 1501 The College Experience if placement scores are not at required levels, if not exempt by state board of education rule 6A-10.0315; and - Students may exempt course if sufficient skills are demonstrated, or if the division chairperson agrees to a course substitution.
 If student exempts one or more courses, acceptable elective(s) must be taken.